2007 Notre Dame Fighting Irish football team: Purdue

 Despite outgaining the Boilermakers in total yards (426–371) and Clausen throwing his first collegiate touchdown, the Irish fell to 0–5 on the season to Purdue by a score of 33–19.
 Down 23–0 at halftime, the Irish came out in the second half and drove to a 37-yard touchdown drive with Clausen's pass to John Carlson.
 Clausen left the game afterwards with an undisclosed injury.
 Evan Sharpley replaced him and threw his first collegiate touchdown in the fourth quarter and later threw another to put the Irish down by a touchdown, but they wouldn't score again.
 The Irish had much trouble in their kicking game with only one extra point made on three attempts and a blocked field goal.

 UCLA

 UCLA was without its two starting quarterbacks.
 UCLA starter Ben Olson went out with a knee injury late in the first quarter, which left freshman walkon redshirt McLeod Bethel-Thompson to lead the Bruins.
 This was the first appearance for the Irish in the Rose Bowl stadium since the 1925 Rose Bowl.
 The Irish were able to capitalize on Bruin offensive mistakes to recover loose balls.
 This ended one of the worst slumps in Fighting Irish football, and prevented the Irish from equaling their longest losing streak in their history.
-In the 1960 NCAA University Division football season, the Irish lost eight straight games.
+The 1960 Notre Dame Fighting Irish football team lost eight straight games.
 The biggest cheer during the entire game came when the score of the 2007 Stanford vs. Southern California football game was announced.
 Fighting Irish and Bruins fans, who together are arch-rivals of the Trojans, cheered together.